HanlieChina/HanlieChina/README.md

 Windows 10 on x64

-MacOs Monterey 12 on Arm
+MacOS Monterey 12 on Arm

-MacOs Monterey 12 on x64
+MacOS Monterey 12 on x64